mridubhatnagar/blogs-backup/ckz2d9lmy0h79mjs1e4df70xm.md

-## Year 2019 Good Read: Brave Not Perfect by Reshma Saujani (Book Gist)
+## Year 2019 Good Read: Brave, Not Perfect by Reshma Saujani (Book Gist)

 It was during the early months of 2019.
 I lived in Gurgaon.
 On a weekend I decided to head out to Select City Walk, South Delhi.
 I was all by myself strolling, and exploring what was there in the mall.
 Exploring because it was my first visit to the hyped place.